Phase boundaries and the Widom line from the Ruppeiner geometry of fluids: Conclusion and Recommendations

-Aside from the geodesics, we looked at the Ricci curvature of different thermodynamic systems under the Ruppeiner-$N$ metric.
-Ruppeiner hypothesizes that the Ricci curvature is proportional to the correlation length near the critical point.
-This introduces an alternative construction of the phase boundary and the Widom line based using the Ricci curvature (Ricci construction).
-We compared the phase boundary and the Widom line of different systems generated by the Ricci construction to the standard curves calculated using standard methods in thermodynamics.
-To obtain fairly universal results, we constructed our own general expansion of equations of state about a critical point.
-We found that the standard and Ricci-based phase boundaries are indeed consistent near the critical point.
-We provided a proof that guarantees this agreement in the class of equations of state that falls under our expansion.
-It also unifies the results of May and Mausbach\cite{may2013thermodynamic} and Jaramillo-Gutiérrez et al.\cite{jaramillo2019r} However, we also found that this agreement between the different construction of the phase boundary was not exclusive to the Ricci construction.
-Other constructions, which may not be physical at all, can also generate a phase boundary consistent with the standard curve near the critical point.
+Beyond geodesics, we looked at the Ricci curvature of the Ruppeiner-$N$ metric for different fluid systems.
+We developed a general expansion of equations of state about a critical point in order to accommodate a broad class of fluid systems in our analysis.
+In comparing the phase boundary and the Widom line generated by the Ricci construction (i.e., $R$-crossing method) to those calculated using standard thermodynamic methods, we found that the phase boundaries are indeed consistent near the critical point.
+We also provided an explicit proof guaranteeing this agreement for fluids belonging to our EoS family, which unifies the results of May and Mausbach\cite{may2013thermodynamic} and Jaramillo-Gutiérrez et al.\cite{jaramillo2019r}

-Finally, we looked at the Ricci construction of the isobar thermodynamic Widom line (locus of isobaric heat capacity maxima along isobars).
-We found that unlike the phase boundary, the standard and Ricci-based Widom lines do not always agree for any thermodynamic system that falls under our EoS expansion.
+Finally, we investigated the Ricci construction of the isobar thermodynamic Widom line (i.e., the locus of isobaric heat capacity maxima along isobars).
+We found that unlike the phase boundary, the standard and Ricci-based Widom lines do not generally agree for systems belonging to our EoS family.
 This may be due to missing additional physical constraints that should be incorporated in choosing the free functions of our EoS expansion.
-In more practical model systems, however, like the van der Waals and the Lennard-Jones fluid\cite{may2012riemannian} the Ricci construction of the Widom line was able to approximate the standard thermodynamic curve at the vicinity of the critical point.
-In fact, we proved that for the van der Waals fluid the Ricci construction generates the exact same standard curve when the Ruppeiner-$N$ metric is used.
-This is in contrast with the results of May and Mausbach\cite{may2012riemannian} using the Ruppeiner-$V$ metric where the Ricci-based Widom line is only tangent to standard curve at the critical point.
+For more canonical model systems, however, like the van der Waals and the Lennard-Jones fluid\cite{may2012riemannian} the Ricci construction of the Widom line is able to approximate the standard thermodynamic curve close to the critical point.
+In fact, we proved that for the van der Waals fluid the Ricci construction gives the exact same Widom line as the standard construction, but only when the Ruppeiner-$N$ metric is used.
+This contrasts with the results of May and Mausbach\cite{may2012riemannian} based on the (usual) Ruppeiner-$V$ metric in which the Ricci-constructed Widom line is only tangent to standard curve at the critical point.